Peer Review Process

 Review Decisions

-The staffs of editorial office are permitted to take the following actions in the stage of initial review:
+The staffs of the editorial office are permitted to take the following actions in the stage of initial review:

 1. Return the paper without review because the paper is outside the scope of the journal.